Home/Blog/Revenue Infrastructure Engineering

 The architectural insight is that each layer is best-of-breed and independently replaceable.
 The integration is through data and APIs, not vendor-native plumbing.
 A composable stack outperforms a monolithic suite because the cost of replacing one component is bounded; the cost of replacing a monolith is the org's quarterly revenue.

-Why Financial Services Raises the Engineering Bar
+Why BFSI Raises the Bar for GTM Infrastructure

 From an architecture standpoint, two operating-model decisions shape the system more than any other.